KittyGiraudel/site/_posts/2022-09-30-templating-in-html.md

 ---
 title: Templating in HTML
+edits:
+  - date: 2022/10/05
+    md: Some people on HackerNews pointed out that this is actually not “templating” the way Handlebars, Mustache, Twig or whatever else is.
+Okay?
+It’s just a title, that doesn’t invalidate the rest of the piece. 🤷‍♀️
+  - date: 2022/10/05
+    md: A lot of people asked about the differences with using a hidden DOM element (like a `<div>` for instance), so I added [a section about it](#why-not-a-hidden-element).
 ---

 After a nice discussion on Twitter following [a recent article from Manuel Matuzović](https://web.dev/website-navigation/), I thought it would be worth writing some quick thoughts here.
 Today, we have a quick look at the `<template>` element and how it can come in handy.